-To be able to use our self-consistency rule (Rule 1) for closed systems there are two alternative "fixes":
+To be able to use our local-consistency rule (Rule 1) for closed systems there are two alternative "fixes":

-- Let the total inventory be uncontrolled (not self-regulated), which is how such systems are usually operated in practice.
+- Let the total inventory be uncontrolled, which is how such systems are usually operated in practice.
 Typically the largest single inventory is uncontrolled.
-However, the remaining inventories must be self-regulated, as usual, to have self-consistency of the inventory control system. - 2.
+However, the remaining inventories must be regulated, as usual, to have local-consistency of the inventory control system. - 2.
 Introduce a "dummy" (small) stream that keeps the total inventory constant.
 This corresponds to allowing for filling (charging) or emptying the system.
 In practice, this stream may be a make-up stream line that refills or empties the largest inventory, e.g. on a daily or monthly basis.

 Both approaches allow for disturbances, such as leaks or supply.
-The inventory control system can then be analyzed using the normal self-consistency rule (Rule 1).
-Figure 8(a) is clearly not allowed by Fix 1 as the total inventory is not left uncontrolled.
-Figure 8(a) is also not consistent by Fix 2, since for self-consistency the dummy inlet stream must be used for inventory control instead of one of the two flows in the recycle loop.
+The inventory control system can then be analyzed using the normal local-consistency rule (Rule 1).
+Figure 7(a) is clearly not

+(a) Not consistent (because there is no uncontrolled inventory).